Eks

 • fargate_profile_name: The name of the Fargate profile.

-• pod_execution_role_arn: The Amazon Resource Name (ARN) of the pod execution role to use for pods that match the selectors in the Fargate profile.
-The pod execution role allows Fargate infrastructure to register with your cluster as a node, and it provides read access to Amazon ECR image repositories.
-For more information, see Pod Execution Role in the Amazon EKS User Guide.
+• pod_execution_role_arn: The Amazon Resource Name (ARN) of the Pod execution role to use for a Pod that matches the selectors in the Fargate profile.
+The Pod execution role allows Fargate infrastructure to register with your cluster as a node, and it provides read access to Amazon ECR image repositories.
+For more information, see Pod execution role in the Amazon EKS User Guide.

 Optional Parameters